HOW TO CARE FOR THE SKIN OF YOUR HANDS

 What are emollients (moisturisers) and how do they work?

-Emollients are mixtures of oil (creams), or paraffin (ointments), and water.
+Emollients (moisturisers) are a mixture (emulsion) of two liquids, a plant oil (such as palm), fruit oil (such as olive) or mineral oil (such as liquid paraffin) and water to achieve a lotion, cream or ointment.
 They smooth and hydrate the skin.
 These effects don’t last long so they need to be reapplied frequently, several times a day.
 There are many different types of emollients, and so it is important to find ones that suit you and are practical for your daily routine.
+Some can be prescribed and some companies will provide samples so that a person can try before committing to a product.

 How should I apply emollients (moisturisers)?

-Steroids are usually applied either 20 minutes before emollients, or 20 minutes afterwards (there is no evidence currently suggesting one order is better than the other).
+Topical steroids are usually applied either 20 minutes before emollients, or 20 minutes afterwards (there is no evidence currently suggesting one order is better than the other).
 Steroid ointments moisturise the skin better than steroid creams, but some people prefer the feel of a cream.
-Steroids should not be used to moisturise dry skin – they should be used on active areas of dermatitis.
+Steroids should not be used to moisturise dry skin – they should only be used on active areas of your dermatitis, for example areas that are red and itchy.
+Please see the information leaflet on Topical Corticosteroids for further information.

 What are the side effects of emollients?

 It is uncommon for emollients to cause side effects.
 If the hands are cracked and sore, they can occasionally sting when put on.
 Greasy emollients can also warm the skin which can sometimes make itching worse.
-Fortunately this does not mean you have an allergy and the stinging usually settles as the dermatitis improves.
+This does not mean you have an allergy and the stinging usually settles as the dermatitis improves.
 Only very rarely do people become allergic to the ingredients in an emollient.
-Paraffin-based emollients rarely cause allergy, and are the best choice if you are worried.
+It is much more common for people to find certain ingredients irritating to their skin.
+Paraffin-based emollients rarely cause allergy, and are the best choice if you are worried that your emollients might be worsening your dermatitis.

 Is there anything I should do or avoid whilst applying emollients?

 Pure petroleum emollients are flammable and should never be used near a naked flame.
+Non-paraffin-based emollients may also act as accelerants if they have a high oil content, so caution is advised with all topical treatments.
 Your hands may be slippery after applying a greasy emollient, so allow time for them to soak in before driving or operating machinery.
 If you are doing paperwork you may prefer to use a less greasy cream or gel emollient.
 Pots of emollient should not be shared with other people.

 How should I wash my hands?

-After washing, dry your hands carefully with a clean towel, especially between the fingers, then apply your emollient.
+After washing, dry your hands carefully with a clean towel or paper towels if possible, especially between the fingers, then apply your emollient.

 Is there anything I can do to avoid or reduce the frequency of flares?

 Use washing machines and dishwashers when possible.
-Ask other family members for help with housework and gardening to give your hands a chance to rest.
+Ask other family members for help with housework and gardening if possible to give your hands a chance to rest.

-Rings should not be worn for work or housework until the skin has been clear for three months.
+Rings should not be worn if possible for work or housework until the skin has been clear for three months.
 Keep the inside of rings clean by brushing under running water.

-Wear gloves for messy tasks involving contact with engine oil and grease.
+Wear gloves for messy tasks involving domestic and gardening work and occupation exposure to chemicals, oil and grease as well as most decorating chemicals.
 Do not use harsh cleaners or wire wool on the skin of your hands as they are very irritating to the skin.
 Fibreglass, plasterboard and cement are also highly irritant.

-Health care workers should use alcohol hand rubs instead of hand washing for infection control.
-If hands are not visibly dirty or soiled with blood or other body fluids, alcohol rubs can be used for decontamination.
+Health care workers should have a personal supply of emollient to wash their hands at work.
+If hands are not visibly dirty or soiled with blood or other body fluids, alcohol rubs can be used for decontamination, but this is not sufficient against Norovirus or many gastrointestinal infections.
 Always follow the infection control and hand hygiene guidelines in your own workplace.
-Alcohol rubs can sometimes sting but this is not a sign of allergy.
-It tells you that the soap you have already used has damaged the skin.
+Alcohol rubs can sometimes sting but this is not a sign of allergy and is common with already existing dermatitis.
 Alcohol rubs are actually less irritating to the skin than soap and water.

 When should I wear gloves?

-Use protective gloves for wet work and when handling chemicals or potentiallyinfectious material.
-Wear gloves for as short a time as possible, ideally not more than 20 minutes because sweating canmake dermatitis worse.
+Use protective gloves for wet work and when handling chemicals or potentially infectious material.
+Wear gloves for as short a time as possible, ideally not more than 20 minutes, because sweating can make dermatitis worse.
 Make sure that your gloves are clean, dry and do not have holes.
-Use PVC gloves if possible as these are unlikely to cause allergies.
+Use PVC or disposable nitrile gloves if possible as these are less likely to cause allergies.
 Use cotton lined gloves or separate cotton inner gloves to reduce sweating.

-Clean the inside of gloves by turning them inside out and rinsing with warm water several times a week.
-Replace worn out gloves regularly, especially when used industrially.
+Clean the inside of multi-use gloves by turning them inside out and rinsing with warm water at least several times a week.
+Replace worn out gloves immediately.
 Remove and replace gloves if they get wet inside.

 Wear warm fabric gloves in cold weather to protect skin against the drying effects of cold air.